Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 Once your Bengal cat is used to the sight of the harness, you can start putting the harness on your Bengal.

-It would probably move a lot and wriggle to try stopping you from doing that.
+In fact, it would probably move a lot and wriggle to try to stop you from doing that.

 Once the harness is on, just let it stay for not more than a minute and take it off.
 Once you do, give your Bengal cat a treat, so it knows that it did an excellent job.